A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't hard to find if you know where to look!

 6. The Elephant Room

-Tucked away on a second floor shophouse (right above Burnt Ends), The Elephant Room joins a long list of bars scattered around Keong Saik.
-The bar picks up subtle nuances of Indian culture – think vermillion-coloured walls, lattice or jaali-patterned surfaces, and traditional sarong or lungi-embroidered coasters for decor.
-To sip, try innovative cocktails like the umami-packed King of Toddy – made with arrack, a distillate from toddy, buttermilk for nuttiness and topped with amaranth leaf and pickled palm seed.
-Another noteworthy tipple?
-Ayurveda, concocted with Indian gin, nilavembu, 10 day lacto-fermented grapes and pickled gooseberry.
+Tucked away on a second floor shophouse, The Elephant Room joins a long list of bars scattered around Keong Saik.
+The bar picks up subtle nuances of Indian culture.
+Think vermillion-coloured walls, lattice or jaali-patterned surfaces, and traditional sarong or lungi-embroidered coasters for decor.
+To sip, try innovative cocktails like The New Mango.
+It features terai gin, white sesame drop, acid-washed green mangoes and a cube of Indian cheese.

 The Elephant Room, 20A Teck Lim Road, Singapore 088391